 The School of Education has national and international standing as a centre of excellence for research in education which was recognised by consistently scoring high in the Research Assessment Exercise.
 It was ranked 9th by HEFCE in the 2014 Research Excellence Framework (REF) with 97% of it's research recognised as being of international quality and 47% being recognised as world leading research.
 It always ranks highly in the annual surveys undertaken by the university to appraise the level of support.

 The School provides wide and varied opportunities to undertake research programmes on a full or part-time basis that will support the growth of research skills and build on subject knowledge.
 If you are interested in taught postgraduate masters programmes, please view our Masters and Professional Development Programmes web page.

 Before applying for a research degree, applicants are encouraged to find out more about the current research taking place in the school.
-You can also find out more on individual staff profiles.
-You may also download a summary of staff research interests (PDF, opens new window).
+You can also find out more on the individual staff profiles or download a summary of staff research interests (PDF, opens new window).

 Details of current doctoral research may be found on the Doctoral Researcher profile webpages.

 We particularly welcome research degree applications in the following areas: